lashford/node-email/README.md

 # Node Email

-A simple Node Express app packaged in a docker image, that exposes a simple rest api for sending emails.
+A simple Node Express app packaged in a docker image, that exposes a simple rest api for sending emails using the Mailgun api.

+This particular implementation is used as a backend for the RSVP form on the lashfordswedding.com

 ## Prerequisites